Ferrari World theme park was opened to the visitors in Yas Island in 2010. Credit: GagliardiPhotography via Shutterstock.

 Yas Waterworld details

-The expansion includes the addition of 18 new rides and attractions, bringing the total more than 60 rides.
+The expansion includes the addition of more than 20 new rides and attractions, bringing the total to more than 60 rides.
+It was opened to the public in July 2025.

-Among the highlights will be the UAE’s tallest slide and the Gulf Cooperation Council’s inaugural amusement ride with a 15m drop for up to 20 guests to enjoy together.
+Among the highlights are the UAE’s tallest slide and the Gulf Cooperation Council’s inaugural amusement ride with a 15m drop for up to 20 guests to enjoy together.

 The Etihad Arena, Yas Island